Indyli2002/6m-software-4.2-lesson-exercise/INSTRUCTIONS.md

 7. push it up `git push`
 8. create a PR to merge to `main`
 9. review your own pull request
 10. merge the pull request
 -----------------------------
+Very tricky when doing pr, it will default to ntu repo if we forget to change the base repo to ours, how do I delete the pr that I accidentally created in the ntu repo?

+remember to select own repo for the base